mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 of progressing towards a brighter and happier future, we are progressing in one direction only: to destruction.

-When I say destruction, I mean destruction of nature, the planet we inhabit, of all the living species on the planet, but most importantly, the destruction of human productivity and intelligence.
+When I say destruction, I mean the destruction of nature, the planet we inhabit, of all the living species on the planet, but most importantly, the destruction of human productivity and intelligence.
 We have become dependent on capitalism and technology to such an extent that the